RaspAP/raspap-docs/docs/wireguard.md

 #### Starting WireGuard
 RaspAP will handle uploading your `.conf` file and, optionally, applying any `iptables` rules.
 To enable the tunnel, choose **Start WireGuard**.
 The WireGuard protocol is extremely fast, so in most cases your new public IPv4 address will be indicated almost immediately.
-Click or tap the :fontawesome-solid-external-link-alt: icon to open a new window with details about your public IP.
+Click or tap the :octicons-link-external-16: icon to open a new window with details about your public IP.

 #### Verifying client connections
 If you have chosen to route traffic from the `wg0` interface to the AP interface, you may verify that your clients are secured by the WireGuard VPN.
 Start by connecting a client to your AP while